josephmoresena/Rxmxnx.JNetInterface/docs/jni-references.md

 ##### Notes

 - Methods using `IVirtualMachine` are more efficient since `Rxmxnx.JNetInterface` supports multiple JVM instances.
+- `JDouble` and `JFloat` types are not ABI-compliant and should not be used as return types or parameter types in native JNI calls.
+Instead, use the corresponding CLR-specific types.
+- The adapter creation object or class cannot be null (therefore the JNI reference cannot be 0x0), but the parameters can be.
 - Both `JNativeCallAdapter` and `JNativeCallAdapter.Builder` are `ref struct` types, making them incompatible with the Visual Basic .NET language.
 - Once the `Build()` method is called, it is always required to call the `Finalize` method on the created instance.